 where $F^{-1}(.)$ is the quantile function of wages in the high-wage country.
-The equilibrium is stable under standard assumptions about the market's adjustment process out of equilibrium; in this case we require that the price rises (falls) whenever F(p) is less than (greater than) n_l .
+The equilibrium is stable under the standard assumptions about the market's adjustment process out of equilibrium; in this case we require that the price rises (falls) whenever F(p) is less than (greater than) $n_l$ .

-The solution in (3) is the point on the quantile function for wages in the high-wage country corresponding to the share of the global workforce in the low-wage countries.
-This is clearly a high equilibrium price if n_l is high; for example, if $n_l > 0.5$ then the equilibrium price is above the median wage rate in the high-wage country.
+The solution in (1) is the point on the quantile function for wages in the high-wage country corresponding to the share of the global workforce in the low-wage countries.
+This is clearly a high equilibrium price if $n_l$ is high; for example, if $n_l > 0.5$ then the equilibrium price is above the median wage rate in the high-wage country.

-3.3 Allowing for costs of migration
+3.2 Allowing for costs of migration

 A lower equilibrium price is found when we introduce costs of migration that naturally create frictions to migration flows.
-The costs of migration include foregone earnings back home, remittances sent back home, extra living costs in the high-wage economy, as well as out-of-pocket migration costs and taxes levied by the host country.
-Such frictions imply that workers in the low-wage countries cannot reasonably expect to receive a gain in wages net of costs that is drawn from the existing distribution in the high-wage country.
+The costs of migration include foregone earnings back home, remittances sent back home, extra living costs in the US, as well as out-of-pocket migration costs and taxes levied by the host country.
+Such frictions imply that workers in the low-wage countries cannot reasonably expect to receive a net wage gain drawn from the existing distribution in the high-wage country.
+Differences in human capital endowments can have a similar effect.